-For the minority that don’t know, Love Island is one of the UK’s most talked-about and loved programmes gracing our televisions this season, with this year’s first episode raking in a strong 2.6 million viewers.
+For the minority that don’t know, Love Island is one of the UK’s most talked-about and loved programmes gracing our televisions this season, with this year’s first episode raking in a record 3.3 million viewers.
 What most of us won’t contemplate when settling down on the sofa for the umpteenth night, swapping our glass of rose for a hot chocolate, is how Love Island can actually benefit us on a recruitment level.
 Yes, I said it–Love Island can weirdly but wonderfully be linked to the way we go about finding a new job.

-Love Island fans will know there are numerous sayings and quotes that are repeated multiple times by contestants each episode.
+Love Island fans will know there are numerous sayings and quotes that are repeated multiple times by contestants each year.
 What they won’t have considered is the recruitment lessons behind each one.
 So, if you’re indulging in this year’s series while searching for that new dream position, enjoy these top tips!

 1. ‘100% my type on paper’